idimsh/collection/README.md

-# Collection: A Generic Objects/Variables Holder and Iterator
+# Collection: A Generic PHP Objects/Variables Holder and Iterator
 A library to store variables in an iterator, support some operations like sorting and swapping elements.

 ### Requirements